 To create a new Custom Fact, head over to the Policies page in the Addigy portal, select Catalog at the top of the page, and select the Custom Facts tab within the Catalog.
 From here, you can create new Custom Facts and view or edit existing Custom Facts.

-Select Create Custom Fact + to begin.
+Select New to begin.
 Your new Custom Fact will have a few components.
 Let's go through them one at a time.

 Name should a good descriptor for your fact.
 It will be used as the header for this fact if you add it to a Devices Table View.